trimstray/nginx-admins-handbook/README.md

     - [x] _Extract User Agent from the http packets_
     - [x] _Capture only http GET and POST packets_
     - [x] _Capture requests and filter by source ip and destination port_
+    - [x] _Capture HTTP requests/responses in real time, filter by GET, HEAD and save to a file_
     - [ ] _Server Side Include (SSI) debugging_
     - [x] _Dump a process's memory_
     - _GNU Debugger (gdb)_